 5. Who can sign the pledge?

-Any of the four key stakeholder groups (local authorities, citizens, local businesses, schools/universities) can sign the pledge.
+Any of the four key stakeholder groups (local authorities, citizens' organisations, local business associations, schools/universities) can sign the pledge.
 The objective is to ideally have all four stakeholder groups engaged in the course of the transition process.
 To start the process, a minimum of two organisations can sign the pledge to show their commitment to advance the transition and bring the other stakeholder groups on board.

 In order to help the process along, the Secretariat recommends having your local authority as part of the initial signatories where possible.

 The signs of climate science all point in the same direction: we have no time to lose, and every person is needed to make the clean energy transition happen in time.
 So - if you have a minimum of two stakeholder groups engaged - why wait another day?

 7. What happens if my island fails to fulfill its pledge?